 Look at our self-help guides which cover topics such as confidence and self-esteem, coping with people’s reactions and topical COVID-19 advice.

-Around 1.3 million people in the UK self-identify as having a visible difference according to research conducted by Savanta ComRes.
-That’s nearly one in five people across the UK.
+Nearly one in five people in the UK self-identify as having a visible difference according to research conducted by Savanta ComRes.
 But what does having a “visible difference” actually mean?

 We use various terms throughout this website, including “visible difference”, “looking different” and, when appropriate, “disfigurement”.
 On this page, we explain what we mean by the term visible difference and the impact looking different can have on a person’s life.

 No two people are the same.
 We are all unique in some way.
 For example, we have different personalities, styles, likes and dislikes.